bbl/postgrest-demo/Readme.md

 # PostgREST Demo

-This is an example featuring PostgREST, Flyway and AlpineJS to build a sample app with
+This is an example featuring PostgREST, Flyway and AlpineJS to build a sample app to display a [Popular Video Games 1980 - 2023 [Kaggle]](https://www.kaggle.com/datasets/arnabchaki/popular-video-games-1980-2023) dataset as a table with sorting and pagination.

 Backend: